Safe, Inclusive and Innovative Operations

 Technology and Innovation to Improve Health and Safety

 As part of our continuous improvement efforts, we study the use of new technologies that can help our workers accomplish tasks more safely and reduce the risk of harm to people and the environment.
 In our underground mines at Efemçukuru, Olympias and Lamaque, innovations in underground-communications technology have allowed us to implement tagging and tracking technology for our equipment and our workers.
-Tagging and tracking involves providing employees with transmitters so that everyone can be accounted for, even if they are working in areas of restricted visibility.
-This technology allows us to reduce the risks of collisions, helps our workers avoid mobile machinery, and creates opportunities to adopt other beneficial technologies such as ventilation on demand.
+Employees are provided with transmitters to ensure everyone can be accounted for, even when working in areas of restricted visibility.
+This technology reduces the risk of collisions and helps our workers avoid mobile machinery.

 Health and Safety Beyond the Mine